 If you’ve ever broken up with someone, or been the one on the receiving end of a breakup conversation, you know that it’s usually a painful process.
 Also, you probably know how easy it is to carry that hurt and pain into your future relationships…

-When you don’t complete your relationships powerfully and with love (i.e.wrap them up once they end such that you feel empowered), you carry the pain, hurt and unnecessary meaning (emotional baggage) from that relationship into future relationships.
+When you don’t complete your relationships powerfully and with love (i.e.wrap them up once they end such that you both feel good about each other), you carry the pain, hurt and unnecessary meaning (emotional baggage) from that relationship into future relationships.

 To help avoid this destructive pattern, I’ve created 5 short conversations to have with your ex (business partner or lover), so that you both leave the relationship with your power and sense of self in tact.